Irish Traction Group: The Irish Mail

 The ITG publishes a quarterly journal for its members called The Irish Mail, named after the train and ferry service from England to Ireland that the group's members and volunteers used in its early days.

 Railtours

 From 1989 to 2010, the ITG operated over 40 railtours on the Irish railway network, using a mixture of its own locomotives and hired locomotives from Iarnród Éireann and Northern Ireland Railways.
+During the 1990s, some of these tours were operated by NIR Class 111 engines.
 These railtours ceased in 2010 with the 141 Class Farewell Tour.